leo205/Smart-Translator/README.md

 ```
 Get your free API key at: https://huggingface.co/settings/tokens (No credit card required!)

 **Note:** Groq is recommended because it's faster, which is perfect for real-time translation!
+But both work fine and are free!

 ### 3. Run the Backend Server